Canada: Bodies at Indigenous school not isolated incident - WTMJ

 Perry Bellegarde, chief of the Assembly of First Nations, has said while it is not new to find graves at former residential schools, it’s always crushing to have that chapter’s wounds exposed.

+The Federation of Sovereign Indigenous Nations and the Saskatchewan government said they want Ottawa to help research undocumented deaths and burials at residential schools in the province.

+Federation Chief Bobby Cameron said finding the children’s remains and giving them proper burials is important to help First Nations communities and families find closure.
+The federation has compiled a list of initial sites where it hopes to complete radar ground searches.

-Sol Mamakwa, an opposition lawmaker with the New Democrat party in Ontario, called on the governments of Canada and Ontario to search the grounds of other former residential schools.
+Sol Mamakwa, an opposition lawmaker with the New Democrat party in Ontario, also called on the government to search the grounds of other former residential schools.

 “It is a great open secret that our children lie on the properties of former schools.
 It is an open secret that Canadians can no longer look away from,” he said.